Loevik737/PU-46/README.md

 8) Create the database tables: python manage.py migrate
 9) Run the server: python manage.py runserver
-- The site is now running on a local server and you can access it from: http://127.0.0.1:8000/ To run tests to se the sites test coverage run: python manage.py test --with-coverage
+- The site is now running on a local server and you can access it from: http://127.0.0.1:8000/ To run tests to see the sites test coverage run: python manage.py test --with-coverage